-Designing a Questionnaire for a Sense of Dedication to Work: The researchers looked at a number of previous studies and research in order to understand the nature and factors of the feeling of dedication, such as a study (Hamad and Dahlis, 2016), (Karanika, et. al, 2015), and in light of this, the paragraphs and methods of measurement for it were identified among the administrative Employees, and the researchers also conducted personal interviews with about (15) employees in administrative and supervisory positions to find out some of the positions and phrases that should be included in the questionnaire, and the questionnaire was applied after judging it on an exploratory sample of (40) male and female employees from outside the study sample.
-The following is an explanation of the procedures and steps for honesty and consistency:
+Designing a Questionnaire for Job Turnover: The researchers looked at a number of previous studies and research in order to understand the nature and factors of functional association, such as the study (Hamad and Dahlis, 2016); (Karanika, et. al, 2015); (Breevaart, et. al, 2015), and in light of this, the paragraphs of the occupational absorption variable and methods of measuring it were identified among administrative Employees, and researchers also conducted personal interviews with about (15) employees in administrative and supervisory positions to find out some of the positions and phrases that should be included in the questionnaire, and a formal and procedural definition was also developed.
+To facilitate the construction of the questionnaire, the questionnaire in its initial form consisted of (8) paragraphs, and after judging it, the questionnaire was applied to an exploratory sample of (40) employees from outside the study sample, and the following is an explanation of the procedures and steps of honesty and consistency: